1DanielG/UN-General-Assembly-Voting/README.md

 Summery
 =======

 This data provides the voting history of countries in the United Nations General Assembly, along with information such as date, description, and topics for each vote.
-In this exploratory analysis I will explore the historical voting of the United Nations General Assembly, including analyzing differences in voting between countries, across time, and international issues.
+In this exploratory analysis I will explore the historical voting of the United Nations General Assembly, including analyzing differences in voting between countries, across time and international issues.

-Original dataset comes from the **kaggle** *UN General Assembly Votes, 1946-2015*. see [Kaggle UN dataset](https://www.kaggle.com/unitednations/general-assembly) for detailed explanation.
+Original dataset comes from the **kaggle** *UN General Assembly Votes, 1946-2015*.
+See [Kaggle UN dataset](https://www.kaggle.com/unitednations/general-assembly) for detailed explanation.

 This dataset originally comes form *Erik Voeten Dataverse* see [United Nations General Assembly Voting Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/12379)